ifad/data-confirm-modal/README.md

     gem 'data-confirm-modal'

-if you are stuck on Bootstrap 2.3, use the `bootstrap2` branch:
+The library supports Bootstrap 3 and 4.
+If you are stuck on Bootstrap 2.3, you must use the `bootstrap2` branch:

     gem 'data-confirm-modal', github: 'ifad/data-confirm-modal', branch: 'bootstrap2'